- Display a dialog when user approves an image

 - Permissions Cheatsheet

-- How to Export Comments in PDF/CSV file?
+- Export Comments in PDF / CSV

 - Known Issues

-- Increasing the WordPress Memory Limit
+- Increasing WordPress Memory Limit

 - WPEngine Cache Exclusion